kotlinhow/kotlin-how/content/level-one/twosum-1-a.md

 #### Java: Brute Force
 This is an example of a brute force solution in Java.
 It takes _O(n^2)_ in terms of time complexity and _O(1)_ for space.
-It loops through each element `x` and find if there is another value that equals `target - x`
+This implementation loops through each element `x` and find if there is another value that equals `target - x`

 ```java
 public int[] twoSum(int[] nums, int target) {